 Ans.)
-It is to characterize the elements in periods and groups as per their properties.
-So, this course of action makes the investigation of elements and compounds of elements in a simple one and methodical way.
-In this periodic table, elements with comparative properties are set in a similar group.
+The basic theme of organization in the periodic table is to classify the elements in periods and groups as per their properties.
+So, this course of action makes the study of elements and their compounds simple and systematic.
+In the periodic table, elements with similar properties are placed in the same group.

 Q-2) Which important property did Mendeleev use to classify the elements in his periodic table and did he stick to that?

 Ans.)
 Mendeleev organised the components in his periodic table, according to the order of their atomic weight.
-Mendeleev organized the components in groups and periods according to the increasing atomic weight.
-Mendeleev set the elements which are having comparative properties in the similar groups.
+He organized the components in groups and periods according to the increasing atomic weight.
+He placed the elements with similar properties in the same group.

-Nonetheless, he didn’t adhere to arrangement that he gave for long.
-He discovered that if the elements were organized according to their increasing atomic weights, then a few elements did not match within this plan of characterization.
+However, he did not stick to this arrangement for long.
+He discovered that if the elements were organized according to their increasing atomic weights, then some of the elements did not fit in with his scheme of classification

-In this manner, he overlooked the order of atomic weights now and again.
-For instance, the atomic mass of iodine is lower than atomic mass of tellurium.
+Hence, he ignored the order of atomic weights in some cases.
+For example, the atomic mass of iodine is lower than the atomic mass of tellurium.

-Still Mendeleev set tellurium (in Group 6) ahead of iodine (in Group 7) essentially in light of the fact that iodine’s properties are so comparable to fluorine, chlorine, and bromine.
+Still, Mendeleev set tellurium (in Group 6) ahead of iodine (in Group 7) along with fluorine, chlorine, bromine because of similarities in properties.

 Q-3) What is the basic difference in approach between the Mendeleev’s Periodic Law and the Modern Periodic Law?

 |Mendeleev’s Periodic law||Modern Periodic Law|